-Key to this factor are ideas of collaboration to reduce pollution: all should take part (36; +5, ranked highly significantly (p<0.01) higher on this factor) and work together (2; +2,4; +1, ranked joint highest on this factor).
-Polluters should seek out local knowledge for solutions to local pollution problems (35 +1; ranked joint highest on this factor).
-Conversely, these respondents do not believe that strong leaders are necessary (5; -3, ranked significantly (p<0.05) lower on this factor).
+Key to this factor are ideas of collaboration to reduce pollution: all should take part (36; +5, ranked highly significantly (p < 0.01) higher on this factor) and work together (2; +2, 4; +1, ranked joint highest on this factor).
+Polluters should seek out local knowledge for solutions to local pollution problems (35 + 1; ranked joint highest on this factor).
+Conversely, these respondents do not believe that strong leaders are necessary (5; -3, ranked significantly (p < 0.05) lower on this factor).
 It may be that these respondents favour collaboration over leadership because they feel less informed (12; -4, ranked joint lowest on this factor) and they distrust river authorities (11; -3, ranked joint lowest on this factor).

-Within this factor, we see a cautious pragmatism towards the environment (30; -2, ranked highly significantly (p<0.01) lower on this factor).
-Human actions may be allowed to pollute rivers (6; -1, ranked joint lowest on this factor) and some species loss is acceptable (29; -1, ranked highly significantly (p<0.01) higher on this factor), as rivers are tangible economic resources to be used (28; +3, 10; 0, ranked joint lowest on this factor).
-Although polluters can be self-interested (22; 0, ranked lowest on this factor), they must be responsible (23; -2, 16; -3) and pay to remedy excess pollution (14; +4, ranked joint highest on this factor) as they believe water quality problems are a serious issue (19; +4, ranked joint highest on this factor) and do not believe that enough s currently being done to improve the quality of our rivers (20; -5, ranked lowest on this factor).
+Within this factor, we see a cautious pragmatism towards the environment (30; -2, ranked highly significantly (p < 0.01) lower on this factor).
+Human actions may be allowed to pollute rivers (6; -1, ranked joint lowest on this factor) and some species loss is acceptable (29; -1, ranked highly significantly (p < 0.01) higher on this factor), as rivers are tangible economic resources to be used (28; +3, 10; 0, ranked joint lowest on this factor).
+Although polluters can be self-interested (22; 0, ranked lowest on this factor), they must be responsible (23; -2, 16; -3) and pay to remedy excess pollution (14; +4, ranked joint highest on this factor) as they believe water quality problems are a serious issue (19; +4, ranked joint highest on this factor) and do not believe that enough is currently being done to improve the quality of our rivers (20; -5, ranked lowest on this factor).
 They prefer that pollution reduction should be carried out if evidence shows that it is needed (33; +3, ranked highest on this factor).
-Although they support regulation for agriculture (8; -4) and financial penalties for water companies if pollution persists (25; +3), they are open to financial incentives for polluters to make their practices more environmentally friendly (1; +1, ranked highly significantly (p<0.01) higher on this factor).
+These respondents would be willing to pay more on their water bills to ensure improvements happened (32; +1, ranked highest on this factor).
+Although they support regulation for agriculture (8; -4) and financial penalties for water companies if pollution persists (25; +3), they are open to financial incentives for polluters to make their practices more environmentally friendly (1; +1, ranked highly significantly (p < 0.01) higher on this factor).